Wednesday, March 18, 2026

 I spoke to Joe Kimble for this article -- thank you, Joe!
 I also thank the other interviewees, Kishore Pariyar and Rohit Sharma.

-The article is paywalled, unfortunately.
-I'm figuring out how I can make it accessible.
-Meanwhile, if you'd like to read it, please use the contact form on the right and I'll be in touch with you.
+The article is paywalled.
+If you'd like to read it, please get in touch using the contact form on the right and I'll send you a copy.

 Wednesday, January 21, 2026